eminotre24/Collagen-Project/MD-Analysis/README.md

 - Brief Energy and Observable Analysis ($E, T, P, V$)
 - Twist Characterization: Modelling of the Twist function $\psi(r)$

-Additional Files can be found in this link.
+Deprecated codes (older versions and so) can be found in this [link](https://drive.google.com/drive/folders/12z13BZ2xubYvs2t5QqduwrTD87QRZ09W?usp=sharing).